 Terra Ceia in Manatee County, Florida — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Terra Ceia School/Village Improvement Association Hall (approx. 0.3 miles away); Rubonia Women's Club (approx. 2 miles away); Old Memphis Cemetery (approx. 2.6 miles away); Lincoln Memorial High School (approx. 3.1 miles away); The Plymouth (approx. 3.6 miles away); Snead Island / Seventh Day Adventist School (approx. 3.6 miles away); The 'Old' Palmetto Cemetery (approx. 3.7 miles away); Palmetto Baptist Church/Dr. M.B.
-Harrison (approx. 3.8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Realizing a Dream (here, next to this marker); Guerrero Home Site (approx. 1.8 miles away); Terra Ceia School/Village Improvement Association Hall (approx. 2.2 miles Atzeroth Home Site (approx. 2.3 miles away); Franklin C. Armstrong (approx. 2.6 miles away); Rubonia Women's Club (approx. 3.9 miles away); Snead Island / Seventh Day Adventist School (approx. 4.1 miles away); De Soto Point (approx. 4.4 miles away).
+Touch for a list and map of all markers in Terra Ceia.

 More about this marker.
 Marker is a large, composite plaque mounted vertically within a heavy-duty wooden kiosk.
 This marker is the rightmost panel of a three-panel kiosk.

 Regarding Danger Approaches.
 Hernando de Soto landed at Tampa Bay in 1539 and made his way north in search of gold and riches.
 A controversial figure in American history, Spanish Conquistador Hernando de Soto is regarded as a hero and brave explorer by some — and an overzealous madman by others.
 The De Soto Trail shows him as a product of Medieval Europe, a brutal society forged over 780 years of warfare.
 It also tells the story of the Native American peoples of 16th-century Florida, a highly advanced collection of chiefdoms struggling against each other to gain dominance over their regions.